ClojureBridge/organizing/Workshop-Planning-Tasks.md

 ### <a name="catering"/>Arrange catering

-As you are getting quotes for the catering, check out the [[sample budget|sample budget]].
+As you are getting quotes for the catering, check out the [sample budget|sample budget](sample budget|sample budget.md).
 Totals will vary depending on the number of folks there and where you're getting the food, but you shouldn't spend more than $1,500 for the whole workshop.

 ### Installfest
 Installfest food is pizza and hopefully salad.
 If the host has a beer fridge or kegerator to share, that's awesome, otherwise, get some beer, too.